 Apply the full-rate of an effective soil-residual herbicide, prior to or soon after soybean planting.
-Valor, Fierce, and Fierce MTZ have been the most consistent control options.
-Dimetric Charged, Envive, Surveil, Trivence, and Valor XLT are also Valor (flumioxazin)-based products that have provided good control.
-Premixes that contain Spartan (sulfentrazone); Authority MTZ, Authority Assist/Elite/First/MAXX/Supreme/XL, and Sonic have also shown some positive results.
+Fierce and Fierce MTZ/Kyber have been the most consistent control options.
+Valor (flumioxazin) and other Valor-based products: Dimetric Charged, Envive, Surveil, Trivence, and Valor XLT also provide good control.
+Premixes that contain Spartan (sulfentrazone); Authority MTZ, Authority Assist/Edge/Elite/First/MAXX/Supreme/XL, and Sonic have also shown positive results.
 However, rates need to be equivalent to 8 oz/A of Spartan (0.25 lb ai/A of sulfentrazone).
-Adding metribuzin to Valor or Authority or applying premixtures that contain these products may provide additional residual control of Palmer amaranth and waterhemp.
+Adding metribuzin to Valor or Authority or applying premixtures that contain these products may provide additional residual control.
 Remember, higher rates of these herbicides also increase the likelihood for soybean injury.
+The Group 15 herbicides (i.e., Dual II Magnum, Warrant, Outlook, or Zidua) also provide good Palmer amaranth and waterhemp control, however many of these herbicides are best used as a residual tank-mixture with the postemergence herbicide application (Step 4).